AppliNH/docker-orchest-lesson/swarm/swarm-notes/network.md

 # Networking features

 `--driver overlay` will allow to create a network where nodes can reach each other, just like a VLAN.
+It's the kind of driver you'll want to work with while using Swarm.

 It is also possible to enable IPSec encryption on network creation.

 Something cool is to separate the back-end network from the fornt-end network.

+**Note that a service CAN be attached to many different networks at once.**

 ## Practice